ValentimPaulo-a22107873/LP2_DeisiJungle/README.md

-video da demonstraçao do funcionamento do jogo no visualizador: https://youtu.be/A_YvBNyKYCU
+Here is a quick video where you can see the game working: https://youtu.be/A_YvBNyKYCU

 ![](Diagrama.png?raw=true "Diagrama UML")